 Night fell.
 Mars, closer to Earth than it would be another decade, hovered on the eastern horizon and cast a faint shadow over the water.
 The Milky Way, like a shadowy magic carpet, undulated overhead.
 Bruce, as pencil-thin as Rudy was pleasingly plump, picked out the constellation Orion, the hunter.
 In a vain attempt to keep warm, Bruce ran in place and swung his arms in exaggerated jumping jacks.
 The man could run forever, but standing still as the temperature plummeted was agony.
 For a while, the balance between fun and misery tipped towards fun.

 We sipped our beer and reverted back to our grade school, junior high and high school days, picking on each other unmercifully, reliving previous camping disasters, high-school summer jobs, cross-country motorcycle journeys, and sketchy, long-forgotten girlfriends.
 Rob was reminded that he missed a crucial foul shot in a varsity basketball game l5 years ago.
 George, an undersized half-back and rugby player, was already moving slower with a bad back and funky knees.
 Four of us were now married.
-Sandi and 2-year old Kate were asleep at home; Tux and Rob, one boy each.
+Sandi and 2-year old Kate were asleep at home, while Tux and Rob had one boy each.
 We were settling into our adult lives, our adult responsibilities.

 But not quite yet, not when there was an opportunity to winter camp.